Quantum-Game/qg-encyclopedia/elements/beam-splitter.md

 ## Everday use

+You can find beamsplitters around you in your everyday life!
+For example, they used to be inside old TVs.
-Beamsplitters can come in two forms: a cube or a thin slab (like shown in the figure above).
+Beamsplitters can come in two forms: a cube or a thin slab.

 **Beamsplitters cubes** are made of two prisms glued to each other.
 Using a phenomenon called [frustrated total internal reflection](https://en.wikipedia.org/wiki/Total_internal_reflection#Frustrated_total_internal_reflection) half of the initial beam is reflected, the other half is transmitted.
 This ratio depends on the gap between the two prisms, which is chosen and manufactured extremely carefully.